Questions and Answers on ModWood

 Is ModWood mould resistant?

-As ModWood has a wood-fibre base; mould, fungi, bacteria, algae and mildew can grow on the deck in some circumstances and environments, or if it “sweats” under the plastic cover (especially in rain) before installation.
+As ModWood has a wood-fibre base, mould and mildew can grow on the deck in some circumstances and environments, or if it “sweats” under the plastic cover (especially in rain) before installation.

-We have also found products such as “Wet & Forget” or Deck Protect Composite Clean to work well.
+We have also found a product known as “Wet & Forget” or Aqualis No Fungal Pro in conjunction with Aqualis Composite Bright to work very well.

 What joist span do I use?